databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/02-production/01-preparing-storage.md

 Lifecyle rule is needed when Bucket Versioning is enabled.
 You can configure lifecycle policies to automatically delete old versions of objects or transition objects to different storage classes.

-- Go to the AWS Management Console, select the S3 service, enter the bucket name, and click on the **Management** tab.
+1. Go to the AWS Management Console, select the S3 service, enter the bucket name, and click on the **Management** tab.
 Under the **Lifecycle** section, click **Add lifecycle rule** to create a new rule.

-- Input a rule name, select the object prefix, and configure the rule actions: **Permanently delete noncurrent versions of objects**.
+2. Input a rule name, select the object prefix, and configure the rule actions: **Permanently delete noncurrent versions of objects**.

-- Input the Days after object become noncurrent: recommend 7 days.
+3. Input the Days after object become noncurrent: 7 days recommended.

-- Input the Number of versions to retain: recommend 0.
+4. Input the Number of versions to retain: 0 recommended.

-- Click **Create rule** to save the lifecycle policy.
+5. Click **Create rule** to save the lifecycle policy.